tovarog23/AISI_CFS_Design_Functions/README.md

 **The design process and returned values only comply with the Allowable Stress Design (ASD) methodology for now.
 LRFD is pending for now.**

+**Current calculations are done using the imperial system of units.
+The code can be easily adapted by any potential user for another unit system if required, since all calculations are done with the `forallpeople` module.**

 ## Functions:

 At this point, the functions only work with specific shapes and sections.
 Currently only typical C-Sections with and without lips (stud and track sections) were considered in the calculation process in each function.
 These sections that can be used in the functions developed can be found in Table I-2 and Table I-3 in the AISI Cold Formed Steel Design Manual.

 Since built up sections are also quite common, functions that can calculate the different limit state capacities of this type of elements were also included.
 Only back to back and boxed section configurations have been included so far in the repository.

+Additionally, cold-work of forming is not included in any of the functions and calculations.
+This consideration will be implemented in future versions.
+As of now, results without considering cold-work as per AISI remain on the conservative side.

 Other configurations with three or more studs will be included in the future.